 #7 Do it with a Buddy

 No matter your social media usage, a social media detox can help you take back control of your time and your emotions.
-The break from social media provides many benefits that allow you to spend more meaningful time with friends and family.
-It also pushes you outside the “social media bubble.”
+The break from social media provides many benefits that allow you to spend more meaningful time with friends and family and less time worrying about notifications.
+It is also a great way to reclaim time in your personal life, reduce phone usage, and try some new things with the reclaimed time.

 How do you detox from social media?